pnorbert/adiosvm/README.txt

 5. Build and install python wrapper

    To build Adios python wrapper, install following packages by:
-   $ sudo apt-get install python python-dev
-   $ sudo apt-get install python-numpy
+   $ sudo apt-get install python3 python3-dev python3-tk

    Note: To use a parallel version, we need mpi4py.

-   $ sudo apt-get install python-pip
+   $ sudo apt-get install python3-pip
-   $ sudo -H pip install mpi4py
+   $ sudo -H pip3 install numpy mpi4py matplotlib

    Alternatively, we can install from a source code too:

    $ wget https://bitbucket.org/mpi4py/mpi4py/downloads/mpi4py-2.0.0.tar.gz
    $ tar xvf mpi4py-2.0.0.tar.gz
    $ cd mpi4py-2.0.0
-   $ python setup.py build
+   $ python3 setup.py build
-   $ sudo python setup.py install
+   $ sudo python3 setup.py install

    Then, we are ready to install adios and adios_mpi python module.
-An easy way is to use "pip".
+An easy way is to use "pip3".

-   $ sudo -H "PATH=$PATH" pip install --upgrade \
+   $ sudo -H "PATH=$PATH" pip3 install --upgrade \
      --global-option build_ext --global-option -lrt adios adios_mpi

    If there is any error, we can build from source.
 Go to the